tvpollet/tvpollet.github.io/_pages/papers.md

 ## **2023/Accepted/in Press**

+[133.]() Cook, C., **Pollet, T.V.** & Callahan, J.L. (accepted).
+Acting gender: Actors’ experiences of gender role conformity and hopes for their characters. _Psychology of Aesthetics, Creativity, and the Arts_

+[132](https://doi.org/10.31234/osf.io/3zvhq) Brown, R., Roberts, S. G. B., & **Pollet, T.V.** (accepted).
+HEXACO personality factors and their associations with Facebook use and Facebook network characteristics. _Psychological Reports_

 [131.](https://doi.org/10.31234/osf.io/fauc4) Thompson, A., & **Pollet, T.V.** (accepted).
 An Exploratory Psychometric Network Analysis of Loneliness Scales in a Sample of Older Adults. _Current Psychology_

 [130.](https://doi.org/10.1177/00332941231164079